-Students who intend to major in ministerial studies apply to the Division of Religion during the spring quarter of the sophomore year.
-In addition, they complete, during that quarter, a prescribed battery of diagnostic tests which cost \$10.00.
-These are planned, along with a two-hour counseling session, to help students evaluate themselves and their call to the ministry.
-Each application is considered by the faculty of the Division, and a letter of response is sent to each applicant before the fall quarter of the junior year.
+A student who intends to major in ministerial studies applies to the Division of Religion during the spring quarter of his sophomore year.
+In addition, he completes, during that quarter, a prescribed battery of diagnostic tests which cost him \$10.00.
+These are planned, along with a two-hour counseling session, to help the student evaluate himself and his call to the ministry.
+Each application is considered by the faculty of the Division, and a letter of response is sent to each applicant before the fall quarter of his junior year.